MattZK/video-pi/README.md

 ## Help

-VideoPi aims for simplicity and zero configuration, therefore:
+VideoPi aims for simplicity and zero configuration, therefore and but:

 - Make sure the __HDMI cable__ is connected before you power on VideoPi.
-- By default, the __sound__ will play from the 3.5mm jack, not from the HDMI.
+- By default, the __sound__ will play from the 3.5mm jack not from the HDMI.
 - __Volume__ adjustment is not available.
 Adjust the volume on your speakers.
 - Video files will play in __alphabetic order__.
 If you want to be sure of particular file order, name your files with numbers or lowercase letters and use only latin characters.
-- __Non-latin characters__ (such as accented latin characters or chinese characters) as well as special characters (such as punctuation) are supported in file names, but should rather be avoided.
+- File names with __non-latin characters__ (such as chinese or cyrillic) as well as special characters (such as punctuation) are supported but should be avoided; especially if you care about the playback order.
-- The __loop__ (repeat all) function cannot be turned of.
+- The __loop__ (repeat all) function cannot be turned off.
 - To setup the __webcam__ you need to have an internet connection and a server with remote SSH access, see the [Webcam section](#webcam) for more info.

 ## Technical

 ### Install pre-built VideoPi image

-Required packages:
+__WARNING:__ Following documentation uses `/dev/sdX` as a substitute for your real device path.
+Double check the device path before executing the installer (Makefile), so that you don't loose any data.

+Required Arch Linux packages (should be similar on other distributions):

 ```
 util-linux (sfdisk)